 I found this New York Times story on retro technology today.
+I have my own take on retro gaming.

 My girlfriend tells me the 1980s are terribly hip with her students.
 As she was grading papers last night, I noticed one student had doodled Pac-Man on a paper, the way I remember my classmates and I doing in 1982.